SAP-archive/teched2020-DEV166/exercises/ex0/README.md

 ### New Trial Users

 After having registered your new user, start your trial via [this link](https://account.hanatrial.ondemand.com/register)\
 At first time log in, you'll be asked to select your preferred region.
+To be able to perform all exercises in this tutorial, you have to select either Europe (Frankfurt) - AWS or US East (VA) - AWS.
 This will start the set up of your account.

 ![Trial Setup](../ex0/images/00_00_0010.png)